Monkey Tools

 Using the fnSmartFolder function

-There are two important things to notice about the output from this function:
+There are four important things to notice about the output from this function:

-1. Budget.CSV has an upper case CSV as the file extension. fnSmartFolder automatically converts it to lower case for the Extension column to prevent you from missing it when you filter for “csv” files.
+1. East.xlsx (on both rows 7 and 11) have an upper case XLSX as the file extension. fnSmartFolder automatically converts it to lower case for the Extension column to prevent you from missing it when you filter for “xlsx” files.

 2. The Folder Path strips the original file path off, making it easier to filter to your subfolders.
 As an added bonus this future-proofs the solution by avoiding hard coding the entire file path in your filters, allowing the function to smart switch between SharePoint and Local paths without errors.